thomtreebus/Pacto/TestReport.md

 ```
 $ npm run coverage
 ```
 Running coverage will create a new directory (within the directory that coverage was run in) called `coverage`.
-Within this directory, an html report is created that shows the test coverage in detail.
+Within this directory, a html report is created that shows the test coverage in detail.
 The report is located at `/coverage/lcov-report/index.html`

 The coverage for the client application currently looks like this:
 <p align="center">